aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/guardduty.md

 ### Verifying that the GuardDuty Runtime Monitoring agents are automatically deployed

-Run update-kubeconfig command.
-You should be able to get the command from CDK output message.
-More information can be found [here](https://aws-quickstart.github.io/cdk-eks-blueprints/getting-started/#cluster-access).

-aws eks update-kubeconfig --name `<your cluster name>` --region `<your region>` --role-arn `<your stack arn>`

 To verify that the GuardDuty Runtime Monitoring agents are automatically deployed, run the following command:

 ```bash